practicaldsc/fa24/env-setup.md

 ## FAQs

-### Issue: Libraries Not Importing Correctly in Jupyter Notebook after Successful Installation
+### Issue: Libraries not importing correctly in Jupyter Notebook after successful installation

 *Problem:*
 A student completed the setup process but encountered issues with importing libraries in Jupyter Notebook.
 Although the `pds` environment was active, the versions of the libraries did not match those specified in `environment.yml`.
 The `environment.yml` was confirmed to be in the correct directory.